expo/examples/with-graphql/README.md

 ## Notable files

 - `src/app/api/graphql+api.ts` - this is your graphQL endpoint.
 It exports a function called `POST`, so all calls to `POST /graphql` will execute this function
-- `src/schema.graphql` - this is your GraphQL schema.
+- `src/schema.graphql` - your GraphQL schema.
 It is generated based on the schema in `POST /graphql`.
 After making changes to the schema, run `npm run sync:schema` to update it
 - `src/server` - this is a folder for your server code.
 With file-based routing, any file in the `/app` folder will become a screen or a route in your app, so this is handy for storing utilities and other necessities for your server code
 - `.vscode/settings.json` - enables automatic type generation in [VSCode](https://gql-tada.0no.co/get-started/installation#vscode-setup)
 - `src/graphql-env.d.ts` - these are your types, auto-generated based on the queries (change the query in `src/queries.ts` to see it change).
 This file will get automatically updated as you change your queries, but you can also update it manually with `npm run sync:types`